minskylab/blob/README.md

 blob --help
 ```

+Also, you need to set the `OPENAI_API_KEY` environment variable to your OpenAI API key.
+You can get one [here](https://beta.openai.com/).
+You can use an `.env` file to set this variable or set it directly in your shell.

 By default, the current directory is assumed as the context, but you can use the `--path`(`-p`) flag to specify a different directory.

 To perform a specific action or feature, you can use the `blob do` command followed by a natural language instruction.
 For example: